mboyan/msc-thesis/README.md

 # Master Thesis
 Includes materials for Master's Thesis Project

+## Notes on presentation for Jaap
+- highlight mathematical derivations more than biological assumptions;
+- clearly outline parameters and outputs schematically - indicate goals and missing components of the model;
+- present inhibitor assumptions in a tabular view;
+- illustrate 3 scales and their corresponding analytical solutions (if applicable)

 ## Notes for future experiments
 - Rerun single-spore experiments in Julia;
 - Only save lattice cross-sections;